Kombaraj/ServiceMesh/Istio - Japan/1_Intro/README copy.md

         - Failovers
         - Health checks
     - Security and Authentication
-        - Rate limiting
+        - rate limiting
         - TLS termination

 Control Plane:
 - __Istiod__ (consists of __pilot, galley, and citadel__)
     - Dynamic service discovery: in order to direct traffic within your mesh, Istio needs to know where all your endpoints are
-    - Strong service-to-service and end-user authentication with built-in identity and credential management
+    - strong service-to-service and end-user authentication with built-in identity and credential management
     - Pilot - the core data-plane config (xDS) server
     - Galley - configuration watching, validation, forwarding
     - Citadel - certificate signing, secret generation, integration with CAs, etc